 I’m excited to announce a new workshop I’m leading on June 2nd: “Breaking the ‘Telling Habit’: How to use Powerful Questions to Unlock Innovation and Amplify Engagement”

-Join me for this live, highly interactive 2.5-hour workshop and learn how to break your telling habit and transform your leadership!
+Join me for this 2.5-hour workshop and learn how to break your telling habit and transform your leadership!

 During our time together, you’ll learn how to use powerful questions and purposeful listening to make your leadership and coaching more effective and empowering.